LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

 .. youtube::
    :video_id: yc-bSDSDuKg
-   :gh_path: LaunchCodeEducation/coding-events/display-errors

 .. admonition:: Note

-   The starter code for this video is found at the ``validation-errors  branch <TODO>`` of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the `validation-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/validation-errors>`__ of the ``coding-events-demo`` repo.
-   The final code presented in this video is found on the ``display-errors branch <TODO>``.
-As always, code along to the videos on your own ``coding-events`` project.
+   The final code presented in this video is found on the `display-errors branch <https://github.com/LaunchCodeEducation/coding-events/tree/display-errors>`__ As always, code along to the videos on your own ``coding-events`` project.

 Display Validation Errors for a Field - Text